meirelesff/rscielo/cran-comments.md

 0 errors | 0 warnings | 0 note

 There is one note on win-builder (devel and release) about a mispelled word (Scielo).
-That is the name of the repository from which the package's functions retrieve data.
+This is the name of the online repository the package's functions retrieve data from.

 ## Reverse dependencies